William H. Avery (politician): Life and career

 Born on August 11, 1911, near Wakefield, Kansas, Avery graduated from the University of Kansas in 1934.
 While attending KU, he joined Delta Upsilon fraternity.
 He was a member of the Wakefield School Board, and served in the Kansas House of Representatives from 1951 to 1955, and in the Congress for the Republican Party from 1955 to 1965.

 Avery's parents were both college graduates; his father from Kansas State University and his mother from Emporia State University.
 Although very many school children did not attend school in that day, there was a strong push from both of Avery's parents to get an education.
-Although his family had a history with Kansas State, and it was the closest college – he declined the Wildcats and enrolled at the University of Kansas in Lawrence, Kansas.
+Although his family had a history with Kansas State, and it was the closest college – he declined the Wildcats and enrolled at the University of Kansas in Lawrence.

 Avery "served as the state's thirty-seventh chief executive, from January 11, 1965, to January 9, 1967.
 Although his gubernatorial service was short, Avery's outgoing personality and ability to win elections made him a central figure in Kansas Republican Party politics throughout the 1950s and 1960s."

-Avery is remembered as the governor who sanctioned the executions of Perry Smith and Richard Hickock, the murderers of the Clutter family, made famous by the Truman Capote book In Cold Blood.
+Avery is remembered as the governor who sanctioned the executions of Perry Smith and Richard Hickock, the murderers of the Clutter family, made notorious by the Truman Capote book In Cold Blood.
 Capote describes the governor as "a wealthy farmer" conscious of public opinion.
 Also as governor, he dedicated a memorial in Delphos, Kansas, for Abraham Lincoln and Grace Bedell, the eleven-year-old girl who suggested to presidential candidate Lincoln to grow his famous beard.

 After losing the governorship to Robert Docking in the 1966 election, Avery attempted but failed to win a seat in the U.S. Senate, losing in the primary to future presidential candidate Bob Dole.
 Following his retirement from politics, he worked for Clinton Oil Company and became president of Real Petroleum Company.
 In 1990, Avery was elected to the Common Cause National Governing Board.

-He was one of five former governors interviewed for the documentary The Kansas Governor, in which he proudly stated that in his many years of politics he had never played a round of golf.
+Avery was one of five former governors interviewed for the documentary The Kansas Governor, in which he proudly stated that in his many years of politics he had never played a round of golf.
 Avery was married to Hazel Bowles (January 4, 1914 – August 17, 2004) from 1940 until her death.

-He died on November 4, 2009, at age 98.
+Avery died on November 4, 2009, at age 98.
 Flags in the state were ordered lowered until November 14 in his honor.